-PCB RORS 14-02 amends the rulemaking procedures of the Administrative Procedure Act to improve public notices and the preparation of statements of estimated regulatory costs (SERC) beginning in the period of rule development.
-The PCB also revises the requirements for preparing a SERC to improve and standardize guidance for administrative agencies in preparing information necessary for decision makers and affected constituencies to understand the economic and policy impacts of proposed rules.
+The bill amends the rulemaking procedures of the Administrative Procedure Act relating to public notices and the preparation of statements of estimated regulatory costs (SERC), beginning in the period of rule development.

-The PCB amends the statutory rulemaking process by:
+The bill amends the statutory rulemaking process by:

-- Conforming the information required in notices of rule development with certain information required for notices of proposed rules. - Requiring published notices of proposed rules to state whether the agency conducted a rule development workshop. - Requires agencies to make certain documents available by hyperlink from published notices to the agency website. - Amending the requirements for rule development to include in workshops and other public hearings the development of information beneficial to the preparation of a SERC. - Requiring agencies to ensure the availability of personnel responsible for preparing a SERC at rule development workshops, hearings, and public hearings on proposed rules. - Creates 6 new factors agencies must consider when evaluating the impact of proposed rules on small businesses, presuming each of these factors to be adverse to small business. - Clarifies present statutes on hearings, agency responses to submitted lower cost regulatory alternatives, and conforms other provisions to these changes.
+- Conforming the information required in notices of rule development with certain information required for notices of proposed rules. - Requiring published notices of proposed rules to state whether the agency conducted a rule development workshop. - Requiring agencies to make certain documents available by hyperlink from published notices to the agency website. - Amending the requirements for rule development to include in workshops and other public hearings the development of information beneficial to the preparation of a SERC. - Requiring agencies to ensure the availability of personnel responsible for preparing a SERC at rule development workshops, hearings, and public hearings on proposed rules. - Providing new factors agencies must consider when evaluating the impact of proposed rules on small businesses, presuming each of these factors to be adverse to small business. - Clarifying present statutes on hearings and agency responses to submitted lower cost regulatory alternatives, and conforming other provisions to these changes.